Samael1254/miniRT/README.md

 ### TODO ULTIMATE

 #### SHAPES
-- Triangle intersection
 - Box intersection

 #### PARSING
-- Add a sky object with two colors to change the sky color
 - Set the texture scaling in the .mrt file
 - Set the texture repetition in the .mrt file
 - Fix obj aprsing for uvs